-Other disadvantages include lack of user upgradability because the processor, ram, and storage are unified.
+Other disadvantages include a lack of user upgradability because the processor, ram, and storage are unified.
 While this is beneficial for performance, it is not good for upgrading down the line, so users have to configure their devices for the future when buying.

 The 15-year partnership between Intel and Apple is coming to an end but the future is bright.

 With the past few years being poor for Intel, getting beaten comprehensively by both AMD and Apple, they are starting to turn a new leaf over with their 12th Gen processors.
 With AMD, Apple and Intel all trying to get a share in the processors market, we can be sure that they will push each other to the limits of performance and efficiency.

 This is great news for customers like us, as the more competition the better it is for us.
 This year with Intel’s 12th Gen processors, Apple’s M2 chips, and AMD’s Ryzen 6000 series APUs, it sure looks like a great year to invest in a new computing device.